msa-iqbal/hands-on-markdown/README.md

 - [**Mermaid Chart**](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid)
   Instantly render [Mermaid](https://mermaid.js.org/intro/) diagrams for flowcharts, graphs, and more — right in the preview.

+Press `Ctrl + Shift + V` to open the preview pane and see your Markdown rendered in VSCode.

 ---

 ## Headings